How to Deal With Assholes - According to 8 Experts

-If you see them as an a-hole and dread coming into contact with them, the chances are that other people feel the same way you do.
-Imagine what it must feel like knowing that you’re not well thought of.
+If you see them as an asshole and dread coming into contact with them, the chances are that other people feel the same way you do.
+Imagine what it must feel like knowing that you’re not well regarded.
 Try to shift your attitude towards them.
 “What may be the reasons that they are this way,” asks Dr. Tricia Wolanin Psy.D.
 “Can we try to understand where they are coming from?
 One can opt to deal with them by sending loving-kindness towards them.”
-By being compassionate, you may be able to change the dynamic between you and the fool who is working your last nerve.
+By being compassionate, you may be able to change the dynamic between you and the faux know-it-all who is working your last nerve.

 Focus on yourself:

-Dealing with a-holes is good motivation to take your focus away from someone else and put back on you.
-The more you concentrate on your life and less on the a-hole, the more empowered you’ll feel.
+Figuring out how to deal with assholes is good motivation for centering your focus on yourself.
+The more you concentrate on your life and less on the asshole, the more empowered you’ll feel.
 “Just focus on you and your intentions,” says Boone.
 “How they are is their problem.
-If you take on their actions, then that person being an a-hole becomes part of your personal reality, that’s on you.”
+If you take on their actions, then that person being an asshole becomes part of your personal reality, that’s on you.”

 Question the importance of their input:

-If you have to engage with an a-hole, make sure the interactions are a finite amount of time.
+Setting boundaries is key to knowing how to deal with assholes.
+If you have to engage with an asshole, make sure the interactions are a finite amount of time.
 You don’t want them to take advantage of you or your good nature.
 “A-holes typically are energy suckers that look for your weaknesses and exploit them,” says mindset expert Belinda Ginter.
 “Often we are so open and good-hearted that we do not realize we are handing them our weaknesses on a silver platter every time we communicate with them.
 Set up boundaries of what you will share with them in your interactions and stick to those boundaries.”

 Acknowledge their perspective: